ARTICLE I. OFFICE

 Section l.
 Classes of Members: The Association shall have three classes of members.

-A. Regular Members: Any individual holding a degree or having earned credit in any college, school or department of the UAF and whose class has been graduated, shall be eligible for membership as a regular member.
-Only Active regular members may be elected to serve on the UAFAA Board of Directors, may vote in elections for board members and vote on changes to the Association constitution or bylaws.
-(Amended 1/18/2003)
+- Regular Members: Any individual holding a degree or having earned a minimum of nine (9) credits in any college, school or department of the UAF and whose class has been graduated, shall be eligible for membership as a Regular Member.
+Only active Regular Members may be elected to serve on the UAFAA Board of Directors, may vote in elections for Directors and vote on changes to the Association constitution.
+(Amended 1/18/2003; 4/29/2016)

-B. Honorary Members: Those individuals who, in the opinion of the Board of Directors, have exhibited outstanding service to the UAF and/or its alumni may be granted honorary membership by unanimous vote by the members of the Board of Directors present and voting at any regular or special meeting.
-Recipients of UAF honorary degrees, distinguished alumnus awards, and all outgoing UAF employees given emeritus status will automatically be eligible for honorary membership in the Association.
+- Honorary Members: Those individuals who, in the opinion of the Board of Directors, have exhibited outstanding service to the UAF and/or its alumni may be granted Honorary Membership by unanimous vote by the members of the Board of Directors present and voting at any regular or special meeting.
+Recipients of UAF honorary degrees, distinguished alumnus awards, and all outgoing UAF employees given emeritus status will automatically be eligible for Honorary Membership in the Association.
 They will be granted a complementary one-year membership.
 Honorary Members are not eligible to serve on the Board of Directors, vote in elections for board members or vote on changes to the Association constitution or bylaws.
 (Amended 1/18/2003; 1/26/2008)

-C. Associate Members: Any individual who does not qualify as a regular or honorary member, but who shows an active interest in the affairs of the UAF and/or this Association through volunteerism or monetary support may be granted an associate membership at the discretion of the Executive Director.
+- Associate Members: Any individual who does not qualify as a Regular or Honorary member, but who shows an active interest in the affairs of the UAF and/or this Association through volunteerism or monetary support, may be granted an associate membership at the discretion of the Executive Director.
 In addition, alumni of other units of the University of Alaska, and individuals granted associate membership in an authorized UAFAA chapter may be granted associate membership in the Association.
-Associate members are not eligible to serve on the Board of Directors, vote in elections for board members or vote on changes to the Association constitution or bylaws.
-(Amended 10/24/1987; 1/18/2003)
+Associate members are not eligible to serve on the Board of Directors, vote in elections for board members or vote on changes to the Association constitution.
+(Amended 10/24/1987; 1/18/2003; 4/29/2016)

 Section 2.
-Active Members: Any Regular, Honorary or associate member of the Association may become an active member by payment of annual dues each year or through life membership subscription.
+Active Members: Any Regular, Honorary or Associate Member of the Association may become an Active Member by payment of annual dues each year or through life membership subscription.
 The minimum dues level will be set in Association policy.
-(Amended 5/11/1987; 01/18/2003) Complimentary one-year active membership is granted to degree recipients following that person’s graduation.
-An annual membership card shall be provided to active members.
+(Amended 5/11/1987; 01/18/2003) Complimentary one-year active membership is granted to degree recipients following receipt of that person’s initial degree from UAF.
+An annual membership card shall be provided to Active Members.
 Active membership entitles the member to all membership benefits, except for the exclusions set forth in Sections 1.B and 1.C.
-(Amended 10/24/1987; 1/18/2003; 1/26/2008)
+(Amended 10/24/1987; 1/18/2003; 1/26/2008; 4/29/2016)

 Section 4.
 Transfer of Membership: Membership in the Association is not transferable or assignable.